bigskysoftware/htmx/www/attributes/hx-ws.md

 title: </> htmx - hx-ws
 ---

-## `hx-ws` *HAS BEEN DEPRECATED*
+## `hx-ws`

-**This tag will be removed in htmx version 2.0.
-If you are using htmx version 1.7 or greater, please visit the [WebSockets extension page](../extensions/web-sockets) to learn about the new implementation of Web Sockets as an extension.
+*Note: This attribute will be migrated to an extension in htmx 2.0, which is available now.
+Please visit the [WebSockets extension page](../extensions/web-sockets) to learn about the new implementation of Web Sockets as an extension.*

-## This Reference Applies To Version 1.6 And Below

 The `hx-ws` allows you to work with [Web Sockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications) directly from HTML.
 The value of the attribute can be one or more of the following, separated by commas: